wendyverdonk93/docs/content/developer/api/notification-url.md

 For the response, we expect an empty page with either:

 - "OK" as the first two characters in the response body **or**
-- "MULTISAFEPAY_OK" anywhere in the reponse body
+- "MULTISAFEPAY_OK" anywhere in the response body

 If we don't receive "OK" or "MULTISAFEPAY_OK" in the response body, we resend the notification with a timestamp.
 Notifications are repeated twice within 15 minutes.